 With so many brands now claiming that their products are ‘ethical’ – how can you figure out what really is?
-Provenance’s Proof Points are a way for you to compare and trust what brands say about their businesses and products.
-This guide will show you how this Proof Point is defined, how it works and where you can see it when you are shopping online.
+Provenance’s Proof Points ensure brands define and prove these terms in the same way.
+It is a framework to help you make sense and trust what a brand says about its business or products.

 What should I know about 'Recyclable'?

 Recycling is hard.
 It’s easy to be confused.
 Different countries, jurisdictions, councils, and boroughs have varying rules and vastly different infrastructure.
-Packaging is still oftentimes mislabelled or not labelled at all.
+Packaging is still often times mis-labelled or not labeled at all.
 New packaging is hitting the shelves every day.
-Corn starch straws, beet sugar plastics, compostable glasses… Are they recyclable, biodegradable, home-compostable, industrially-compostable?
-Most of the time different rules apply to different components – which is often not made explicit and means it’s hard to trust recycling claims.
+Corn starch straws, beet sugar plastics, compostable glasses… Are they recyclable, biodegradable, home compostable, industrially compostable?
+Most of the time different rules apply to different components - which is often not made explicit and means it’s hard to trust recycling claims.
 It’s time for clearer transparency in the industry.

-Aside from helping you identify what % of the packaging (and which components) are recyclable directly at the point of sale, Provenance is also currently in conversations with organisations such as OPRL and SUEZ to offer better recyclability assessments which take into account the current recycling infrastructure and goes beyond a simple theoretical exercise.
+Aside from helping you identify what components of the packaging are recyclable directly at the point of sale, Provenance is also launching a tool in partnership with Valpak to offer better recyclability assessments which take into account the current local recycling infrastructure and goes beyond a simple theoretical exercise.
 This is crucial as calling something ‘recyclable’ does not guarantee that it will actually be recycled where you live.
 It’s important to double-check with your local government.
-A few technology solutions are in the works to make this process easier for shoppers – we’ll make sure to report on this.

 Ultimately, better recyclability claims are not the be-all and end-all.
 Improvements in infrastructure and change in consumption behaviour are both needed to prioritise reduce and re-use before we indeed look to recycle.